MicJagger/gravity-simulator/README.md

 * Render
 * Console

+Controls:
-Within the main window, use WASD to move around in the XY plane, SPACE/LCTRL to move in the Z plane, and the arrow keys to change viewing angle (will likely be changed to mouse).
+* WASD to move around in the XY plane
+* SPACE/LCTRL to move in the Z plane
+* Mouse to look around (alternatively, can use arrow keys)
+* Scroll wheel to increase / decrease camera speed
+* ESCAPE to release the mouse and control of the window

 In the terminal, type ``help`` to see a list of commands.